 • The Risk Committee’s assessment of the ability of the Company in the succeeding 12 months to mitigate its risk exposure as well as an outlook over a longer period perhaps to a 1, 3 or 5-year planning schedule

-The above report is to be raised and submitted in accord with existing Board practices.
+The above report is to be raised and submitted in accordance with existing Board practices.